wjlgatech/nbdev_colab/README.md

 # nbdev_colab

-Use this template to more easily create your nbdev project.
-This walks through creating and working out of Google Colab.
+### Why
+- to create your python package, its documentation website from 1 source of truth: your colab notebook

+### How

 Step0: clone this template to your github account.